jennifernha/Zillow-Time-Series/README.md

 ***
 ## Conclusion & Recommendation
-Out of those zipcodes, we recommend investing in properties in below 5 zip codes as they showed the highest ROI.
+Below are the top 5 zipcodes that showed the highest ROI, and the recommendation on short-term vs. long-term investment decision.

 ![map](./images/map.png)